ronanchilvers/ronanchilvers.github.io/content/posts/2025-05-22-sinister-forest-discoveries.md

   - discoveries
   - d20
 ---
-1\. \*\*Ancient Stone Circle\*\*: A circle of weathered stones covered in strange runes.
-Touching a stone causes visions of the past, revealing glimpses of the forest's history or the fate of those who once dwelled there.
+1\.
+A circle of weathered stones covered in strange runes

-2\. \*\*The Shadowy Figure\*\*: A fleeting shadow that appears just out of sight, always leading the characters deeper into the forest.
-Following it may reveal a hidden truth or a dangerous trap set by a malevolent entity.
+2\.
+A fleeting shadow that appears just out of sight, always leading the characters deeper into the forest

-3\. \*\*Whispering Stream\*\*: A small stream that seems to whisper secrets as it flows.
-Drinking from it grants insight into a character's future, but it also reveals a troubling truth about their past.
+3\.
+A small stream that seems to whisper secrets as it flows

-4\. \*\*Mushroom Grove\*\*: A grove filled with bioluminescent mushrooms that pulse with light.
-If harvested carefully, they can be used to create potions or provide illumination, but disturbing them may attract unwanted attention.
+4\.
+A grove filled with bioluminescent mushrooms that pulse with light

-5\. \*\*Forgotten Shrine\*\*: An overgrown shrine dedicated to an unknown deity.
-The characters can leave offerings to gain favour or receive a blessing, but they may also awaken dormant spirits tied to the shrine.
+5\.
+An overgrown shrine dedicated to an unknown deity

-6\. \*\*Echoing Cave\*\*: A cave that echoes back the characters' words in strange, distorted ways.
-Inside, they find remnants of past explorers, along with clues about the forest's dangers and treasures.
+6\.
+A cave that echoes back the characters' words in strange, distorted ways

-7\. \*\*Floating Lanterns\*\*: Mysterious lanterns that float through the air, leading the characters to a hidden path or a secret location.
-Following them could reveal a hidden treasure or a warning about a nearby threat.
+7\.
+Mysterious lanterns that float through the air, leading the characters to a hidden path

-8\. \*\*Giant's Footprint\*\*: A massive footprint in the ground, leading deeper into the forest.
-Investigating it reveals clues about the Colossi and their connection to the land, along with remnants of their past.
+8. A massive footprint in the ground, leading deeper into the forest

 9\. \*\*Fallen Tree with a Hollow\*\*: A massive fallen tree with a hollow trunk.
 Inside, the characters find a hidden cache of items left by previous travelers, including maps, notes, or magical artifacts.